Stochastic Calculus via Stopping Derivatives: Discussion

 when defined, where $\Exp^x$ is the expectation for $(X)$ as a Markov process started at $X_0 = x$.
 Dynkin's \emph{characteristic operator} is defined similarly, but with the limit over time $t$ replaced by a limit over \emph{first-exit times}, namely over stopping times

 determined by $\varepsilon > 0$.
 The resulting characteristic operator maps a function $f$ to

 again if this is defined.
-The characteristic operator agrees with the infinitesimal generator whenever the latter is defined, but is applicable in general to a broader class of functions $f$.
-In the light of the present work, it seems plausible that the characteristic operator can be given an alternative definition in a stopping-derivative-influenced style as the operator that maps a function $f$ to
+The characteristic operator agrees with the infinitesimal generator whenever the latter is defined, but is applicable in general to a broader class of functions.
+It can therefore be viewed as a generalisation of the infinitesimal generator obtained by switching from a time-based form of derivative~\eqref{equation:infinitesimal} to a space-based notion~\eqref{equation:characteristic}.
+In the light of the present work, it seems plausible that the characteristic operator can be given an alternative definition, using a stopping limit, as the operator that maps a function $f$ to

-using a limit over all finite stopping times $T > 0$.
-Given that one can view the generalisation of the infinitesimal generator by the characteristic operator as a move from a time-based form of derivative~\eqref{equation:infinitesimal} to a space-based notion~\eqref{equation:characteristic}, we remark that our proposed redefinition of the characteristic operator using~\eqref{equation:new-characteristic} has the effect of reinstoring time as the primary axis of reference, with the resulting transition from~\eqref{equation:infinitesimal} to~\eqref{equation:new-characteristic} amounting to a randomisation of the time variable.
+This proposed redefinition of the characteristic operator restores time as the axis of reference, with the resulting transition from~\eqref{equation:infinitesimal} to~\eqref{equation:new-characteristic} amounting to nothing more than a randomisation of the time variable.

+An important characteristic of our definitions of drift and covariance rate as stopping limits is that they take place locally in space and (random) time.
+Accordingly, it seems likely that these notions should generalise straightforwardly to stochastic processes on manifolds.
+This could lead to simple characterisations of Brownian motions on manifolds as processes with zero drift and constant variance rate (cf.\ Theorem~\ref{theorem:levy}) and of local martingales on manifolds as processes with zero drift (cf.\ Theorem~\ref{theorem:driftless-martingale}).
+More generally, the locality of stopping derivatives may offer other benefits as a potential formalism for expressing stochastic differential equations on manifolds in a straightforward differential form.

-Finally, we repeat the point mentioned in Section~\ref{section:intro} that the use of derivatives with respect stopping times has allowed us to bypass the difficulty that $\Exp[X_t \mid \mathcal{F}_s]$ and $\Var[X_t \mid \mathcal{F}_s]$ may diverge at deterministic times $t$.
-It is natural to wonder whether a similar randomisation of time might help to address other divergence problems that arise in mathematics and physics.
+For processes valued in $\mathbb{R}^n$, it would be interesting to investigate whether the generalisation of It\^o's formula to path-dependent \emph{non-anticipative functionals} in~\cite[Theorem 4.1]{CF} can be recast in terms of stopping derivatives.
+Another natural question is whether stopping derivatives can be adapted to processes, such as fractional Brownian motion, that do not have quadratic variation, but which fall into the scope of rough path theory~\cite{Lyo}.
+Finally, we reiterate the point mentioned in Section~\ref{section:intro} that the use of derivatives with respect stopping times has allowed us to bypass the issue that $\Exp[X_t \mid \mathcal{F}_s]$ and $\Var[X_t \mid \mathcal{F}_s]$ may diverge at deterministic times $t$.
+It is natural to wonder whether an analogous randomisation of time might help to address other divergence problems that arise in mathematics and physics.